Run dynamic application security testing (DAST) on Polaris

 1. Select Upload API Specification File.

 2. Drag and drop a file of the chosen type to the Upload API Spec box.
-You can also browse for it on your computer.
+You can also upload a local file.

 Link to an API specification file hosted on the Internet